-Pregnancy after D&C (Dilation and Curettage)
+Pregnancy after D&C (Dilation and Curettage): Is it possible?

 Yes, pregnancy after d&c is very much possible.
 However, it can be marred by a few rare yet potential complications.
 Read on to know more.